A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only: Introduction

-Thus, in response to the growing need for high compression of image and moving pictures for various applications as prescribed in~\cite{hevc}, we propose a further reduction of the computational cost of the DCT computation in the context of JPEG-like compression and HEVC processing.
-In the present work, we introduce a multiplication-free pruned approximate 8-point DCT.
-We also provide VLSI realizations of both \mbox{1-D} and \mbox{2-D} versions of the proposed pruned approximate transform.
-Proposed methods are sought to be fully embedded into an open source HEVC reference software~\cite{hevcreference} for performance assessment in real time video coding.
+In response to the growing need for high compression ratios for image and moving pictures as prescribed in~\cite{hevc}, we propose a further reduction of the computational cost of the DCT computation in the context of JPEG- and HEVC-like coding and processing.
+The goal of this paper is to offer a comprehensive analysis of pruning schemes in combination with approximate transforms.
+The sough schemes must be capable of reducing the number of computed approximate DCT coefficients and, at the same time, the effected degradation on picture quality must be negligible.

+In the present work, a multiplication-free pruned approximate 8-point DCT is sought.
+We also aim at VLSI realizations of both \mbox{1-D} and \mbox{2-D} versions of the proposed pruned approximate transform.
+The sought methods are intended to be fully embedded into an open source HEVC reference software~\cite{hevcreference} for performance assessment in real time video coding.